Revolutionary Socialism in the 21st Century

 Green MP Hannah Spencer visited the picket in the morning.
 Later in the day, strikers enjoyed picket-line ice creams and then held a rally with speakers from local union branches and the trades council.

-The employer has now agreed to talks, and further strike dates are being planned to keep the pressure up.
+The employer has not agreed to talks, but further strike dates are being planned to keep the pressure up.
 Check their social media for updates (X, BlueSky, Insta, Facebook) and spread the word about the dispute.
 You can send messages of support by email and use the same address to request details of their strike fund.

 SHARE